Originally Published: December 1, 1993 - Last Updated / Reviewed On: April 25, 2014

 - recent (viral) infections

-Aside from over-the-counter and prescription medications, the following suggestions can help someone soothe or prevent itchiness:
+Aside from over-the-counter and prescription medications, how does one find relief from itching?
+The following suggestions might help soothe or prevent itchiness:

 - cold packs or baths (rather than hot baths or showers)

-- minimizing exposure to sunlight or using sunscreen when outdoors
+- minimize exposure to sunlight or using sunscreen when outdoors

 - minimize strenuous activities